samuelstevens/sentence-editing-interpretability/README.md

 This is the repo with code for reproducing results from "Understanding How BERT Learns to Identify Edits".

+## Data

+The rationales can be found in `data-versioned/rationales/*.json.gz`.
+Each example is one line and contains a single JSON example. `words` is a tokenized version of the sentence, ready to be fed to a BERT-based model. `best_words` is an un-ordered list of words that make up the rationale.

 ## Reproducing Results

 ### Environment